Le Truc Docs 2.5.0

 🚀 Getting Started#

-Set up Le Truc in minutes – no build tools required.
-Or use any package manager and bundler to take advantage of TypeScript support and optimize frontend assets.
+Set up Le Truc in minutes.
+No build tools required.
+Or use a package manager and bundler for TypeScript support and optimized frontend assets.

 How to Install Le Truc#

-Le Truc works without build tools but also supports package managers and bundlers for projects that benefit from TypeScript and tree-shaking.
+Le Truc works without build tools.
+It also supports package managers and bundlers for projects that use TypeScript and tree-shaking.

-Include Le Truc from a CDN — no build tools needed:
+Include Le Truc from a CDN.
+No build tools are required:

 page.htmlhtml